 What is a Management Consultant?

-Management consultants propose ways to improve an organization's efficiency.
+A management consultant is someone who proposes ways to improve an organization's efficiency.
 They advise managers on how to make organizations more profitable through reduced costs and increased revenues.

 What does a Management Consultant do?

-Organizations hire consultants to develop strategies for entering and/or remaining competitive in the marketplace.
+Organizations hire management consultants to develop strategies for entering and/or remaining competitive in the marketplace.
 Although some management consultants work for the organization that they are analyzing, most work as consultants on a contractual basis.

 Whether they are self-employed or part of a large consulting company, the work of a management consultant may vary from project to project.
 Some projects require a team of consultants, each specializing in one area.
 In other projects, consultants work independently with the client organization's managers.